Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Warranty 10-year limited 10-year limited 10-year limited

-Test impression: support Balanced, slightly “settled” Most supportive and steady Adequate for short stays
+Test impression: support Steady, with a deeper settle Most stable and lifted Fine for short stays

-Test impression: cooling Fine, but foam warmth shows Better airflow feel overnight Fine for occasional use
+Test impression: cooling Decent, but foam warmth shows Better airflow feel Acceptable for occasional use

-Test impression: motion isolation Best of the three Good, not “dead quiet” Surprisingly calm for a fold-out
+Test impression: motion isolation Best of the three Good, but not dead quiet Calm for a sofa bed

 How We Tested It

-We rotated each Revo mattress through real bedroom and guest-room use and logged notes night by night.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using consistent checks: alignment feel over a full night, heat buildup after staying still, side-sleep pressure checks, partner-movement disturbance, ease of turning, edge sitting stability, and week-to-week recovery.
+We rotated each Revo model through real bedroom and guest-room use and kept notes night by night as part of our mattress testing process.
+We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability on a 5-point scale.
+Our testing checked full-night alignment, heat buildup after staying still, side-sleep pressure at the shoulders and hips, partner disturbance, ease of turning, edge sitting stability, and how well each bed held its shape over time.

 Revo Mattress: Our Testing Experience